Shower Remodel 101: Shower Head Fixtures & Other Parts You'll Need For Your Renovation

 While there are many valves out there on the market, this model is my preference in particular, as it offers volume control.
 More and more valves today only offer standard temperature control, which means that you either have the valve fully on or off.
 With the HammerHead Showers valve, you can adjust the volume to your liking, so if you have really high pressure in your household you're not blazing through water.
 And, more importantly, you can close the valve on your favorite temperature setting so all you have to do next time is lift the handle to get your perfect temp.
 If you’re upgrading your shower head, fixtures like this valve take it to the next level.

-Volume and Temperature Control on All Metal Shower Valve and Trim Set from HammerHead Showers
+Temperature Memory and Volume Control on All Metal Shower Valve and Trim Set from HammerHead Showers

 B. Shower Trim (Required)